 A pundit is a person who offers their opinion or commentary to the mass media on topics where they are considered to be experts.
 Pundits appear on or even host news shows, and often have worked in various careers for the government as elected or appointed officials.
 Some pundits are hired to express the opinions of one political party over another.
 The next two excerpts you will read make the case that historians like Joanne Freeman and others featured in the Washington Post’s #HistoriansGuideto2020 series should or should not act in the role of a pundit.
 Read these excerpts carefully then annotate your thoughts on each.

 Social media has changed the way we communicate and often times the way we learn about breaking news.
-It has also become a place for civil and not so civil discourse.
+It has also become a place for civil and not-so-civil discourse.
 Twitter provides a platform for anyone to virtually share their opinions with the world, and to put themselves in the role of a pundit, a political commentator, and even an “armchair historian.”
 Some historians argue it is not “dignified” for historians to directly interact with the public via social media.
-They argue it may diminish the respect the public holds for the role of historians in our colleges, universities, museums and other cultural centers.
+They argue it may diminish the respect the public holds for the role of historians in our colleges, universities, museums, and other cultural centers.
 Others, often younger historians, embrace social media and are actively engaging with their followers as well as offering both solicited and unsolicited advice.
-In her excerpt, Historians Must Contextualize the Election for Voters, Historian Joanne Freeman refers to "Twitterstorians."
+In her excerpt, Historians Must Contextualize the Election for Voters, Historian Joanne Freeman refers to "#Twitterstorians."
+Freeman herself tweets under the @jbf1755 account.
+She frequently adds the Twitterstorians hashtag along with #WordsMatter."

 Read this excerpt from Bunk, and create your own Tweet in the final box of your Bunk Collection, commenting on Freeman's excerpt.
 (Reminder: on Twitter, you may only use 280 characters!)